Skip to main content

 GEOG 322.
 Environmental Hazards.
 3 Credits.

 An overview of the field of environmental hazards emphasizing risk assessment, hazard impacts, human vulnerability, and hazard mitigation.
-Prerequisites: GEOG 121 and GEOG 161 or consent of instructor.
-F, even years.
+Prerequisite: GEOG 121 and GEOG 161 or consent of instructor.
+On demand.

 Request Information